 For some patients, there are factors that can bring about a greater risk for oral health problems.
 These patients should be visiting their dentists regularly to prevent things from escalating into serious diseases.
 Anyone who smokes, is diabetic, or has a weak immune system are all more susceptible to gum disease and cavities and must maintain a regular relationship with their dentist.
 If you may be one of these high-risk patients, talk with your dentist to determine a plan of action to keep your mouth and teeth healthy.
 For those with serious conditions, your dentist may recommend visiting more often than twice a year.

 While there is no official standard for how often to visit your dentist, most dental offices go by the twice-a-year rule for healthy patients.
-Keep up good oral hygiene at home and visit your Tampa dentist to keep your mouth looking and feeling healthy.
+Keep up good oral hygiene at home and visit your Tampa dentist or contact us to keep your mouth looking and feeling healthy.